alexanderjalexander/cs546project35/README.md

 ## How to Use:

-1. download and unzip (if needed) the code.
-(Make sure you have the env)
+1. Download and unzip the project code.
-2. ensure all necessary development CLI’s are installed
+2. Open the project up in your favorite IDE.
-3. in the root directory of the project run “npm install”
+3. in the root directory of the project run `npm install` to install all dependencies.
-4. run “node ./tasks/seed.js”
+4. Run `npm run seed`.
-5. then run “npm start”
+5. Then run `npm start`.
+6. If it's not already there, ensure that a new `/server_images` folder appears in the server directory.
+If the server directory doesn't take care of this for you(it should), then create this folder.
+This directory is vital for public image uploading/hosting.